SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/buzz-control-robot.md

 **Registering `moveBy(float x, float y)`**

 The `moveBy(float x, float y)` function takes two arguments and returns no payload.
-This functon simply forwards the two input arguments to the navigation stack by publishing on a ROS topic.
+This function simply forwards the two input arguments to the navigation stack by publishing on a ROS topic.

 ```cpp
 CallbackFunction moveByCallback = [&](CallbackArgs args,